-The Outwoods is 110 acres (45 hectares) of ancient woodland to the north of Loughborough and is one of the oldest surviving woodland sites in Charnwood.
-The Outwoods has been designated a Site of Special Scientific Interest (SSSI) because of its outstanding geology, flora and fauna.
-The area now forms part of the eastern boundary of the National Forest which covers 200 square miles (52,000 hectares) of Leicestershire, Derbyshire and Staffordshire.
+The Outwoods is 110 acres of ancient woodland to the north of Loughborough and is one of the oldest surviving woodland sites in Charnwood.
+The Outwoods consists of a variety of different routes and walks, including an easy access path with a bird feeding station.

 - Walking in the Outwoods (PDF Document, 0.1 Mb)

 Last updated: Tue 26th April, 2016 @ 13:51